 One of the key aspects of becoming a web developer is being able to autonomously find solutions to problems.
 Any programmer will make use of certain web documentations when researching solutions.
 It requires you to implement the “Read-Search-Method”, which prepares you for real world professional scenarios.

 Many professionals recommend MDN rather than W3schools, as it’s more comprehensive overall—but my tip is to try out different sources and stick with the ones that are most helpful to you!

 Every professional web developer works with the Chrome DevTools.
 Chrome DevTools is a set of web developer tools built directly into Google Chrome that can help you edit pages directly in the browser and diagnose problems quickly, making you skilled in quickly and efficiently building great websites.

-To learn more about the features of Chrome DevTools, check out this article.
-This video tutorial is also a fantastic resource; made for beginners, it enables you to put what you learn into practice immediately.
-This written tutorial is also quite useful as a reference when practicing.
+To learn more about the features of Chrome DevTools, there are many different positives to using it.
+This video crash course tutorial is also a fantastic resource; made for beginners, it enables you to put what you learn into practice immediately.
+Key CDN’s web development tutorial is also quite useful as a reference when practicing.

-This book provides a well-rounded learning experience, as it explains fundamental concepts with clear examples and large colorful illustrations—allowing the reader to easily grasp the content in an efficient way.
+While not strictly a web development tutorial, this book provides a well-rounded learning experience, as it explains fundamental concepts with clear examples and large, colorful illustrations—allowing the reader to easily grasp the content in an efficient way.

-So there we have it: an overview of the best tutorials to help you get started in the world of web development!
-Remember to focus on the fundamentals of frontend development initially, and dive deeper into other languages and technologies once you’ve developed your understanding of web development a little further.
+So there we have it: an overview of the best web development tutorials to help you get started!
+Remember to focus on the fundamentals of frontend development initially, starting off with the easier languages to learn.
+After you’ve gotten a solid grounding, then you can dive deeper into other languages and technologies once you’ve developed your understanding of web development a little further.
 Be curious, determined, and hard-working, and your efforts will pay off!

 Want to learn more about studying web development?
 Check out these articles on our blog: